Framstag/libosmscout/webpage/content/documentation/qt_qml_api.md

 ## Search place

 `LocationListModel` provides search in location (address) index and "fulltext" index of named objects.
-It is usual Qt model that may presented by some `ListView`.
+It is usual Qt model that may be presented by some `ListView`.

 ```qml
 LocationListModel {